 - Sheel Mehta: Production Planning Engineer, AIA Engineering, Ahmedabad, India

 - Benjamin Murphy: Graduate Student, Adolescence Education-Biology, Binghamton University

 - Kristie Shirreffs: Graduate Student, MBA Fast Track Program, Binghamton University

 - Kara Sobieniak: Energy Engineer, TRC Energy Services, Ithaca, NY

 - Sheel Mehta: Associate practice consultant in program/project management at EMC Consulting, since September 2010.

 - Matt Arisohn: Matt received his MEng in energy systems engineering from Lehigh University and now works as an energy engineer with L&S Energy Services.

-- Ankesh Arora: Ankesh received his bachelors in bioengineering in 2009, and his master's in industrial and systems engineering with a concentration in healthcare in 2011, both from the Watson School.
+- Ankesh Arora: Ankesh received his bachelors in bioengineering in 2009, and his master's in industrial and systems engineering with a concentration in healthcare in 2011, both from Watson College.
 He is currently a research associate in healthcare management at UHS Hospitals.
 Among his accomplishments are: